nktknshn/tgmount-ng/README.md

 MessageWithOtherDocument # Any document
 MessageWithZip # zip file
-MessageWithText # message with text message MessageWithoutDocument # message witn no document and no photo MessageWithReactions # message with reactions MessageForwarded # forwarded message
+MessageWithText # message with text message MessageWithoutDocument # message with no document and no photo MessageWithReactions # message with reactions MessageForwarded # forwarded message